 Making amends in recovery is something we all go through as we “work the steps.”
 Steps 8 and 9 of the 12-step program focus on this, but just exactly how does one go about doing this?
 One of the unfortunate consequences of addiction is behaving in ways that hurt others and go against our own personal views and values.
 The Twelve Step recovery process includes the practice of recognizing how your behavior has harmed others and seeking to repair the mistakes and damage caused during your active addiction.
 Step Eight and Step Nine of AA (Alcoholics Anonymous) call this approach “making amends:”

 On the surface, making amends might sound as simple as offering a sincere apology for your treatment of others, but there’s more to this cornerstone Twelve Step practice.
+Let’s take a look at this portion of the addiction treatment process of 12-Step.

 What Does Amends Mean?